Cream Lemon: Live-action

-On March 21, 1997, a live-action video based on the Escalation series was released under the title Cream Lemon Escalation: Angel Wings.
+In March 1997, a live-action video based on the Escalation series was released under the title Cream Lemon Escalation: Angel Wings.

-A romantic live action movie titled Cream Lemon, loosely based on the Ami series, was released in Japanese theaters on September 25, 2004.
+A romantic live action film titled Cream Lemon, loosely based on the Ami series, was released in Japanese theaters on September 25, 2004.
 It was directed by Nobuhiro Yamashita, with Chiharu Muraishi as Ami and Kenji Mizuhashi as Hiroshi.

 A nine-episode erotic V-Cinema (direct-to-video) series, Cream Lemon Label, focusing on forbidden brother-sister relationships, was released from September 16, 2005, to March 28, 2008, with the last episode also being released in theaters on February 23, 2008.

 Video games

 Re-releases

 Green Bunny distributed the Cream Lemon OVAs across eighteen DVD sets from October 25, 1999, to August 25, 2000.
 AMG Entertainment released a single DVD box set on April 20, 2007.